-Course selection process begins in March for the next academic year; course offerings and further information is shared during student class meetings and parent nights.
+The course selection process begins early in the second semester for the next academic year; course offerings and further information is shared during student class meetings and parent nights.
 For specific information about course selection and scheduling, consult the Program of Studies, which lists all courses on offer at CAC, or see your counselor.